aistats2022exp/ConsistentExplanations/README.md

 """
 Description of the arguments
-S (np.ndarray[1]): index of variables on which we want to compute the SDP
+S (np.ndarray[1]): index of the variables on which we want to compute the SDP
 """
 ```
 * **How to compute all the Sufficient Explanations <img src="https://latex.codecogs.com/gif.latex?S^\star" />